-Nancy Redding is a long time member of The International Dyslexia Association.
-She served as branch president from 2007 until 2010, and is currently the Regional Representative for the Pacific Region of IDA.
-She earned a Masters Degree in Special Education from the U. of Utah, and has provided educational therapy for students with learning disabilities in a variety of school and clinical settings.
-Presently, she is a part time Learning Disability Specialist at West Valley Community College and is a Fellow-In-Training with the Academy of Orton-Gillingham Practitioners and Educators (AOGPE).
+Nancy Redding is a long-time member of The International Dyslexia Association.
+She served as branch president from 2007 until 2010 and is currently the Regional Representative for the Pacific Region of IDA.
+She earned a Masters Degree in Special Education from the U. of Utah and has provided educational therapy for students with learning disabilities in a variety of school and clinical settings.
+Presently, she is a part-time Learning Disability Specialist at West Valley Community College and is a Fellow-In-Training with the Academy of Orton-Gillingham Practitioners and Educators (AOGPE).
 She is the co-author, with Marcia Henry, Ph.D., of Patterns for Success, published by Pro-Ed, and has served as an Orton-Gillingham trainer for teachers both locally and nationally.

 Originally from New York City, Sherry Sachar has been a member of IDA since 1996 and has served on the board of directors of the Northern California branch for 8 years.
-After earning her MA and teaching credential, she relocated to San Francisco and began working in the public schools.
+After earning her MA and teaching credential, she relocated to San Francisco and began working in public schools.
 As a teacher and learning specialist for over 25 years, she continues to learn from the students she works with.
 Sherry maintains a private practice where she employs a variety of multisensory, Orton Gillingham-based approaches.
 She has also taught at the Slingerland Summer School in San Francisco for many years.
 In her spare time, Sherry is an avid fan of history and soccer, and she has also been a soccer coach for young children.

 Nancy Cushen White, Ed.D.

 Nancy Cushen White is a Clinical Professor in the Department of Pediatrics-Adolescent & Young Adult Medicine-University of CA-San Francisco and a member of the UCSF Dyslexia Research Team; she also teaches classes in Child and Adolescent Psychiatry at UCSF.
-She has more than 40 years of experience in public schools as classroom teacher, special education teacher, and program specialist in special education curriculum with San Francisco Unified School District; she piloted a special day class for 2e students diagnosed with dyslexia and intellectually gifted.
-She works as a certified academic language therapist, a board certified educational therapist, a certified Slingerland teacher training course director, and dyslexia consultant in her private practice, Dyslexia Evaluation & Remediation Clinic.
+She has more than 40 years of experience in public schools as a classroom teacher, special education teacher, and program specialist in special education curriculum with San Francisco Unified School District; she piloted a special day class for 2e students diagnosed with dyslexia and intellectually gifted.
+She works as a certified academic language therapist, a board-certified educational therapist, a certified Slingerland teacher training course director, and a dyslexia consultant in her private practice, Dyslexia Evaluation & Remediation Clinic.
 She has been working as a Literacy Intervention Consultant and Case Manager for Lexicon Reading Center in Dubai–United Arab Emirates since 2010.

 As a past member of The International Dyslexia Association Board of Directors, she served as program chair and co-chair for the annual conference several times.
-Currently, she is the International Dyslexia Association representative to the National Joint Committee on Learning Disabilities (NJCLD) and editor of the Examiner, IDA’s monthly on-line newsletter.
+Currently, she is the International Dyslexia Association representative to the National Joint Committee on Learning Disabilities (NJCLD) and editor of the Examiner, IDA’s monthly online newsletter.
 In addition, she is a past president and current advisory board member of the Northern California Branch of IDA.

 Leslie Lingaas Woodward, B.A.